 Use of Bright Colors

-Inspired by the stones imported from the “exotic,” bright stones instantly became a hit in the United States.
-Artisans were falling in love with Cubism art, abstract thoughts, and bright colors.
-Moreover, the invention of plastic makes it easier to create affordable yet exotic looking jewelry.
+Inspired by stones imported from exotic locales, bright stones instantly became a hit in the United States.
+Artisans were falling in love with Cubism, abstract thought, and bright colors.
+Moreover, the invention of plastic made it easier to create affordable yet exotic looking jewelry.

 Blending of Cultures

-After King Tut’s tomb discovery, people began to be interested in the Ancient Egyptian’s fashion choices.
-From sharp, opaque eyeliner looks to dressing themselves with flashy jewelry, people everywhere were eager to transform themselves into high couture looks inspired by Cleopatra.
+After the discovery of King Tut’s tomb, people became interested in Ancient Egyptian fashion choices.
+From sharp, opaque eyeliner to dressing themselves with flashy jewelry, people everywhere were eager to transform themselves with high couture looks inspired by Cleopatra.

 The longer, the better

-Layering necklaces were the biggest turned at the time.
-Nothing was more fashionable than wrapping a 60-inch pearl necklace around a woman’s neck and created an illusion of a bold statement necklaces.
+Layering necklaces was the biggest trend at the time.
+Nothing was more fashionable than wrapping a 60-inch pearl necklace around a woman’s neck and creating a bold statement.
 Akoya pearls begin to rise in popularity, as every flapper rocked the long pearl necklace.
 If a woman could not afford real pearls, we did not have to sweat it.
-In fact, it was fashionable to wear plastic pearls instead as they were more lightweight, making it easier for a flapper to dance her night away.
+In fact, it was fashionable to wear plastic pearls as they were more lightweight, making it easier for a flapper to dance her night away.

-The tassel necklaces would often be bright and bold, as it was the statement piece that all girls were desperate to get their hands on at the time.
+Tassel necklaces would often be bright and bold, as it was the statement piece that women were desperate to get their hands on at the time.

 Young women loved to sport on an exaggerated statement necklace to accentuate their collar bones and necks.
-Artisans loved experimenting on dog collar necklaces as they could incorporate uniquely cut stones, such as large squares, triangles, and even pointed oval stones.
-The necklaces are typically in heavy casings too, which is still a trend today but in the form of a chunky necklace.
+Artisans loved experimenting with dog collar necklaces as they could incorporate uniquely cut stones, such as large squares, triangles, and even pointed oval stones.
+The necklaces are typically in heavy casings too, which is still a trend today but in the form of the chunky necklace.

-Thanks to A-list celebrities sporting short hair on the silver screen, all American women began rocking the bob-haircut as a sign of freedom.
+Thanks to A-list celebrities sporting short hair on the silver screen, American women began rocking the bob-haircut as a sign of freedom.
 Drop earrings showcased a woman’s neck without being too flashy, as the design peeked through the short hair.
-However, these drop earrings were made from either semi-precious gemstone (such as jade, coral, and onyx), or plastic.
+However, these drop earrings were made from either semi-precious gemstone such as jade, coral, and onyx, or plastic.
 In fact, wearing diamonds during the day was seen as tacky and tasteless at the time.
 Therefore, diamonds were reserved for formal evenings only.